List of Assassin's Creed characters: Characters of Assassin's Creed Unity

-Arno Victor Dorian
+Arno Dorian

-Arno Victor Dorian (26 August 1768 – unknown) is a French-Austrian Assassin who is the main protagonist of Assassin's Creed Unity, and the childhood friend of Élise de La Serre.
+Arno Victor Dorian (26 August 1768 – unknown) is a French-Austrian Assassin who is the main protagonist of Assassin's Creed Unity, and the childhood friend of Élise de La Serre during the French Revolution.
 He initially joins the Brotherhood of Assassins out of a self-centered desire to seek closure for the death of Elise's father and the man who raised him after he is orphaned as a child.
 Arno is fully customizable, and his weapons, clothing, and abilities can be changed.
 He is portrayed by Dan Jeannotte through performance capture.
 Arno makes a cameo appearance in the 2016 Assassin's Creed film, where he is revealed to be an ancestor of Callum Lynch.